 9 Things That Must Be on Every Food Label

-1. Description or Technical Name of the Food The label must clearly state what the product is.
+1. Description or Technical Name of the Food The label design must clearly state what the product is.
 This helps customers quickly understand what they are purchasing.
 For example, "Whole Grain Oats" or "Organic Almond Butter."

 2. Net Weight or Volume The amount of food contained in the package must be clearly displayed.
 Whether it’s in grams, kilograms, millilitres, or litres, customers need to know the exact quantity they are buying.